Create an account sign-up-diamond

 Let us help you plan your trip to Banff: How to get there, getting around Banff, Banff weather and the best Hotels, restaurants and attractions in Banff.

 Banff National Park is one of Canada’s most valuable treasures – spanning 6,641 sq km across a stunning natural landscape, complete with emerald lakes, abundant wildlife, staggering peaks and spectacular views.
 Banff began as a 27 sq km (6670 acres) hot springs reserve (and Canada’s first national park).
-Today, it’s a UNESCO World Heritage Site and was just named one of National Geographic’s “Best of the World” 2017 destinations.
+Today, it’s a UNESCO World Heritage Site and consistently ranks among the world’s top outdoor destinations.
 In winter, it’s a skier’s paradise, and in summer the pristine waters beckon all that pass by.
 The park also boasts more than 1,600.0 km of maintained trails—perfect for adventurous hikers.
 Need we say more?

-One of the best parts about Banff, is that it’s a section of a larger region, blessed with a number of other natural attractions, namely other hiking areas on our site: Canmore, Lake Louise and the Icefields.
+One of the best parts about Banff, is that it’s a section of a larger region, blessed with a number of other natural attractions, namely other hiking areas on our site: Canmore hiking trails, Lake Louise hiking trails and the Icefields Parkway hiking trails.
 Banff, however, is the tourist centre.
 While you can stay in any of these areas, you’ll find the most variety and activity in Banff.
+For those heading further north, our Jasper National Park hiking trails guide covers another outstanding hiking destination just two hours up the Icefields Parkway.

 Banff is located just a 90 minute drive (140.0 km) from Calgary and roughly 850.0 km from Vancouver.
-The main roads in Banff are the Icefields Parkway (Route 93 North), running nearly the entire length of Banff National Park from north to south, the Trans-Canada Highway (Route 1) running into Banff from Calgary in the east, the Bow Valley Parkway (Route 1A), a more scenic alternative to the Trans-Canada Highway, and the Lake Minnewanka Drive, a scenic route beginning on the Trans-Canada Highway, taking you through Banff township and a number of popular sights.
+The main roads in Banff are the Icefields Parkway (Route 93 North), the Trans-Canada Highway (Route 1) running into Banff from Calgary in the east, the Bow Valley Parkway (Route 1A), and the Lake Minnewanka Drive.
 With all roads, snowfall can limit accessibility and wildlife crossings are frequent.
 Keep an eye out.
-Also, if you’re driving into the park, you’ll need to purchase a park pass(bonus: the Discovery Pass is free in 2017 due to the 150th anniversary of the park opening!
-This is valid for ALL Parks Canada locations).
+If you’re driving into the park, you’ll need to purchase a park pass; entry is free June 19 to September 7, 2026 under the Canada Strong Pass.

 Book an adventure tour in the Canadian Rockies